gthomsen/knowledge-graph/Machine Learning Paper Backlog.md

 # Computer Vision
 - ["Swin Transformer V2: Scaling Up Capacity and Resolution"](https://arxiv.org/abs/2111.09883v1) by Liu, Hu, Yao, Xie, Wei, Ning, Cao, Zhang, Dong, Wei, and Guo (2021).
 Techniques to bootstrap high resolution models from lower resolution images, and train big models on regular GPUs.
 - ["A Survey of Visual Transformers"](https://arxiv.org/abs/2111.06091) by Liu, Zhang, Wang, Hou, and Yuan (2021)
+- ["How to train your ViT?
+Data, Augmentation, and Regularlization in Vision Transformers"](https://arxiv.org/abs/2106.10270) by Steiner et al (2021).
+Explores the amount of performance gain from data augmentation from the standpoint of training with smaller datasets.

 ## Object Detection
 - ["Learning non-maximum suppression"](https://arxiv.org/abs/1705.02950) by Hosang, Benenson, and Schiele (2017).
 Trainable non-maximal suppression (NMS) using only boxes and scores.
 Replaces hand-crafted non-trainable methods.